khanshehjad/khanshehjad/README.md

 ### Hey, I'm Shehjad!
 Nice to meet you 👋

-🔭 I'm currently exploring new things and building generative adversarial networks at a startup.
+🔭 I'm currently exploring new things and building quantitative strategies at an investment bank.

-🕰️ Before that, I interned as a software engineer at Goldman Sachs, KPMG Lighthouse & RBC Capital Markets.
+🕰️ Before that, I interned as a software engineer at Mercari, a robotics startup & KPMG Lighthouse.

-🌱 In my spare time, I like to learn music production, read manga, travel, and play video games (especially open-world RPGs).
+🌱 In my spare time, I like to learn about music production, read manga, travel, and play video games (especially open-world RPGs).
 I'm also interested in fashion, cooking, and working out but I suck :)